mslacken/mslacken.github.io/_posts/2024-03-05-install-wartewulf4.md

 The shell command provides the option `--bind` which allows mounting arbitrary host directories into the container during the shell session.

-Please note that if a command exits with a status other than zero, the image won't be rebuilt automatically.
-Therefore it is advised to rebuild the container with:
+Please note that if a command exits with a non-zero status, the image won't be rebuilt automatically.
+Therefore, it is advised to rebuild the container with:
 ```
 wwctl conainer build leap15.5